saad14092/c4-grammar-fork/extension/README.md

 Just open `../workspace/c4-dsl-extension.dsl` in your VS Code.

 The workspace folder also contains some basic examples from the structurizr dsl website.

+## Known Issues

+The !include is not yet fully supported, i.e. it might not work correctly, in case the entire model is not self-contained in one file.

 **Issues**